XCSoar/XCSoar/doc/build.rst

 The following command installs these on Debian::

-  sudo apt install texlive \
+  sudo apt-get install texlive \
       texlive-latex-extra \
       texlive-luatex \
       texlive-lang-french \